adelansari/c-sharp-notes/00_notes/03_notes.md

 ## Overview

-The `03_review` folder continues the exploration of Object-Oriented Programming (OOP) in C#, focusing on more advanced concepts.
+This file continues the exploration of Object-Oriented Programming (OOP) in C#, focusing on more advanced concepts.
 This section is crucial for understanding how to effectively encapsulate data, define behaviors, and create robust C# applications.

 ## Topics Covered